MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 **Debugging application must be allowed through firewall**

 When you first attempt to establish a network debugging connection, you might be prompted to allow the debugging application (WinDbg or KD) access through the firewall.
 Client versions of Windows display the prompt, but Server versions of Windows do not display the prompt.
 You should respond to the prompt by checking the boxes for **all three** network types: domain, private, and public.
 If you do not get the prompt, or if you did not check the boxes when the prompt was available, you must use Control Panel to allow access through the firewall.
-Open **Control Panel &gt; System and Security**, and click **Allow an app through Windows Firewall**.
+Open **Control Panel &gt; System and Security** and click **Allow an app through Windows Firewall**.
 In the list of applications, locate *Windows GUI Symbolic Debugger* and *Windows Kernel Debugger*.
 Use the check boxes to allow those two applications through the firewall.
 Scroll down and click **OK**, to save the firewall changes.
 Restart the debugger.

 **Port number must be in range allowed by network policy**